 Crypto payroll enables employees to receive their earnings directly in cryptocurrency, bypassing traditional banking systems and often reducing transaction times and fees.

-How do I pay my employees with crypto?
+How do I pay contractors with crypto?

 Paying your employees with crypto is a straightforward process when you leverage the capabilities of a platform like Rise.